joefitzgerald/go-plus/README.md

 * `go` executables are found at `/usr/local/go/bin`

-Additionally `format on save` and `vet on save` are enabled by default. `syntax check on save` is disabled by default.
+Additionally `format on save` and `vet on save` are enabled by default. `syntax check on save` and `lint on save` are disabled by default.
 You can override these defaults by updating the `go-plus` preferences.

 ### GOPATH